oldschoolgg/obdocs/minions.md

 | Feather Pack (300x Feathers) | N/A | 30k |
 | Huge Jug Pack (300x Jugs of water) | N/A | 30k |

+# The Grand Exchange

+One of the channels in the bot [support server](https://discord.gg/ob) is the #grand-exchange.
+This channel is intended for use by non-ironman players wishing to buy and sell items or services.
+Simply post a single message saying what you're buying or selling and for how much.
+It is not a channel for discussing trades or the act of buying or selling itself (for that, you can use the #bot-channel).
+Before you make a post, please review some of the past posts in the #grand-exchange or use the Discord search function to see if anyone is already buying or selling the item you are looking to sell or buy.

+Prices in the bot can vary from the in-game grand exchange price displayed using the `+price <item>` command.
+While scamming is against the rules, buying and selling items for above or below the average rate in the #grand-exchange is not, so it is recommended that you be smart about sales and think things through.
+The bot currently does not have its own price guide, but you can use Discord's search function find old trades and offers for a rough estimate of the going rate.

+You can sell items to other players using the `+sellto @<username> <price> <quantity> <item>` command.
+There is currently no trading mechanism in the bot, but you can sell items to other players using that mechanic, or send other players gp using the `+pay @<username> <gp>` command.

 # Bank Backgrounds

 If you meet the requirements and costs of a background, you can get it using `+bankbg <name>`.
 The image will replace the background of your bank.
 Bank backgrounds require that you pay GP, items and having certain items in your collection log, they are quite hard to obtain.